mihirchronicles/mihirchronicles.github.io/content/notes/on-product-management.md

 - There is no room for an ego.
 If there is a key player missing, it will make the PM look weak.
 Resourcing is not a primary job but is a key element to executing on delivering a great product.
 This is where the previous point comes into play.
 A strong partnership with others can help fill the in the gaps.
 - PMs are constantly learning and picking up on domain knowledge.
 Best PMs are autodidacts because they are curious about everything.
 Sales, marketing, negotiation, design, or tech—they are all equally important to learn.
 - PMs should have strong collaboration mindset.
 PMs are like point guard playing basketball because they make others look great.
 A good collaboration between business, design and tech make everyone look great.
 - PMs understand the roadmap.
 It is important even if you don't own it.
 Features are prioritized based on the roadmap.
 PMs turn goals into projects with the help of their teams and entrepreneurial spirit.
 Too much to do is always a battle.
-That's the perpetual state of being a PM but the goal is to use a hammer on the highest nail.
+That's the perpetual state of being a PM, but the goal is to use a hammer on the highest nail.
 - Building with user adoption in mind.
 Beyond shipping new features on a regular cadence and keeping the peace between engineering and the design team, the best PMs create products with strong user adoption that have exponential revenue growth and perhaps even disrupt an industry.
 - PMs should be capable of writing well.
 Communication is a key and able to communicate with several stakeholders all at once becomes challenging.
 One way to overcome that challenge is to document for all types of audience.
 It is a good idea to document something that can be obvious to your audience.
 Different things mean to different audience.
 Writing helps bridge that gap.
 Documentation culture helps scale up the communication to an entire organization.
 - PMs should be resilient.
 Being resilient is a key to becoming a successful PM because if you are doing something hard, there will always be failures.
 Resiliency is hard to find in a resume.
 Great PMs are people who have overcome adversity in their life.
 Emotional intelligence goes a long way if there is a product execution or a life failure.
 From failure, everyone learns.
 - Your management expects you to have a good enough sense of your team’s capacity and velocity that you can make the call on the spot.

-According to Marty Cagan, it is critical for PMs to have access to 3 things for them to be successful:
-- The first is that that product manager needs unencumbered access to their users and customers.
-- Second, product manager needs unencumbered access to the engineers.
-- And the third is unencumbered access to the stakeholders.

-Brian Armstrong has excellent advice on what it takes to be a successful PM:
+Brian Armstrong has an excellent advice on what it takes to be a successful PM:

 > My goal is to set you up for success as a new product manager.
 First, you’re going to have to dedicate yourself to the art of product management.
 It is one of those things, like people management, that seems simple, but can take many years to really master.
 The only way to learn it is to actually do it.
 That being said, reading about it and learning from others does help.
 One suggestion would be to speak with 2–3 product managers (here or at other companies) to get their view.
 Become a knowledge sponge.
 Copy others before you try to find your own voice and do something unique (that can come after you’ve achieved mastery).
 The main parts of the job in my view are: 1) Understand the customer deeply — this means user studies, you have to go talk to the users every week and spend a lot of time with them to hear their pain, get inside their head.
 2) Be metrics driven, you should be using time series data to give you insight into what people are doing with the product and see if the changes you are making are improving things.
 If you haven’t instrumented the app and chosen a metric you want to improve, you are just guessing.
 3) The product manager is responsible for prioritizing the product roadmap and communicating it to the team.
 Not as a top-down dictator, but as a consensus builder amongst all the stakeholders, breaking a tie when necessary.
 4) You need to be a communication hub, both when building consensus internally on priorities/roadmap, but also externally communicating changes to customers.
 Users need to see that the product is continually improving by hearing about it from you.
 Everyone internally needs to be on the same page when changes roll out.
 You are the point of contact for all things related to this product.
 5) Once you master all of that, you will need to develop product vision (conviction about where things are going in the future, make the hard calls about what to eliminate, etc) and strive to make something truly great.
 You can think about it not just as eliminating customer pain, but actually creating customer delight.
 In rare instances, you can wind up creating something that people actually love. (very few products attain this — nobody says they love Tide detergent, but people do say they love their Harley Davidson).
 On a practical note, you are responsible for the following tasks on the team: running product review, maintaining/updating the product roadmap, and doing sprint planning.

-## Core responsibilities of a product manager

-PMs are always learning, but they should keep up with core competencies.
-The following core competencies are the baseline for any PM, and the best PMs hone in on these skills over the years.
-The following core competencies are reflected in shipping the great products.

-- Conduct customer interviews and user testing
-- Run team wide including design and engineering sprints
-- Road map planning
-- Feature prioritization
-- The art of resource allocation
-- The art of managing conflicts
-- Perform market assessments and conducting competitive analysis
-- Assess market trends to explore innovative features
-- Translate business-to-technical requirements, and vice versa
-- Pricing and revenue modeling
-- Community (internal or/and external) engagement
-- Gauge prospects and beta users to adopt a new feature or a product
-- Act as a liaison with cross-functional business units
-- Document stories, epics, technical requirements, user workflows
-- Support training and conduct demos for cross-functional teams
-- Define and track adoption metrics
-- Collect and prioritize user feedback

-## Core competencies of a product manager

 Ian McAllister (former Amazon executive) response on Quora on how to become a top 1% — “The top 10% of product managers excel at a few of these things.
 The top 1% excel at most or all of them: